Old wooden cutting boards are the Rodney Dangerfields of the thrift store. They get no respect.

 Um.
 I do.

 Personally, I think old cutting boards are beautiful, even if they are gouged up from years of use.
 In fact, especially if they are gouged up from years of use.
-The way I see it, scratches and scars add character.
+Scratches and scars add character.

 I never set out to collect cutting boards.
 But I kept seeing them on the bottom shelves, under the stacks of Corelle.
 And something about the simple beauty of their clean lines and rounded edges spoke to me.
 So I bought one, and then another, and pretty soon I decided that whenever I found a sad case for a dollar or less, I’d give it a home.
 So that’s what I do now.